On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Introduction and Summary

-The dual description of these ``AdS cosmologies'' involves field theories with scalar potentials which are unbounded below and which drive certain boundary scalars to infinity in finite time.\footnote{There is strong evidence that supergravity solutions with big crunch singularities are {\it always} related to dual field theories of this form.
-This is related to cosmic censorship in the bulk \cite{Hertog:2004rz}. } The AdS/CFT duality, therefore, relates the problem of resolving cosmological singularities to that of understanding the dynamics of quantum field theories of this type.
+The dual description of these ``AdS cosmologies'' involves field theories with scalar potentials which are unbounded below and which drive certain boundary scalars to infinity in finite time.
+The AdS/CFT duality, therefore, relates the problem of resolving cosmological singularities to that of understanding the dynamics of quantum field theories of this type.
+The present paper describes an attempt to put forward a method that specifies a consistent rule for unitary quantum evolution in the boundary theory.